zmyer/orbit/orbit-building-orbit.md

 ----------

-This guide assumes that you want to sync and build all projects in orbit-generic and their samples, the process is the same for other repositories.
+This guide assumes that you want to sync and build all projects in orbit and the samples, the process is the same for other repositories.

 Getting The Code {#BuildingOrbit-GettingTheCode}